Transport-for-the-North/.github/CONTRIBUTING.rst

 -------------------

-For any feedback, or requests, on the code, documentation or anything else, please create a GitHub issue on the repository to describe you suggestion and open the discussion.
-We have created some issue templates to outline the different types of suggestions we expect.
+For any feedback, or requests, on the code, documentation or anything else, please create a GitHub issue to describe your suggestion and open the discussion.
+We have created some issue templates to show the information we expect for different types of suggestions.

 Changes & Development
 ---------------------

-Prior to any changes consider creating an issue to discuss your proposed changes and get some feedback from people on anything to consider during implementation.
+Prior to making any changes, please consider creating an issue to discuss your proposed changes and get feedback from people on anything to consider during implementation.

 Any changes to the code or documentation should be worked on in a separate fork (or branch if you're an organisation member) of the repository.
 For significant pieces of new functionality